ayush-agarwal-0502/ayush-agarwal-0502/README.md

 I'm intrested in Electronics ( Digital and Analog ) , Mechatronics ( Enthusiastic about designing new inventions ) , Robotics ( Bit of experience in Control theory , Reinforcement
 Learning , robotic kinematics , probablistic robotics each , but like robotics as a whole ) , IoT ( Haven't explored much yet , looking forward to ) and Machine Learning
-( Particularly basic ML and Computer Vision)
+( Particularly Data Science and Computer Vision)

 - Experience